justdisa/seattle-javascript-401d15/class-19-heroku-deployment/notes.md

 Whiteboard DS Assignment: Find out of a singly linked list is circular:

 This is the tortoise and hare algorithm.
-Create two pointers, one the moves forward one node at a time and one that is moving forward two at a time.
+Create two pointers, one that moves forward one node at a time and one that moves forward two nodes at a time.
 While the two pointers are different, return false(no loop), and When they become the same, return true(loop).

 ```
 function detectLoop(sll){